Bernie Ecclestone: Tax fraud

-The first hearing into the case is scheduled for 22 August at Westminster Magistrates' Court.
+The first hearing into the case was scheduled for 22 August at Westminster Magistrates' Court.
+In January 2023 the trial date was pushed back to November 2023 at an administrative hearing at Southwark Crown Court.

-A trial date initially set for October 2023 has been pushed back to 16 November 2023, at an interim administrative hearing held at Southwark Crown Court during January.
+On 12 October 2023 at Southwark Crown Court Ecclestone pleaded guilty to fraud, after agreeing to pay nearly £653m in back tax and fines.
+He was sentenced to 17 months in prison, suspended for two years.

 Tom Bower biography

 In 2011, Faber and Faber published Tom Bower's biography No Angel: The Secret Life of Bernie Ecclestone, which was written with Ecclestone's co-operation.
 Bower's previous exposé biographies of figures such as Robert Maxwell led commentators such as Bryan Appleyard, writing for the New Statesman, to express surprise over Ecclestone's co-operation.

 The book recounts an episode at the 1979 Argentine Grand Prix in which Colin Chapman offered Mario Andretti $1000 to push Ecclestone into a hotel swimming pool in Buenos Aires.
 A nervous Andretti approached Ecclestone and confessed the plot, to which Ecclestone replied: "Pay me half and you can".